Sytchie/cqca/README.md

 ## Entanglement
 When the initial cells are entangled, their "reach", which may be increasing over time, entangles further cells.
+TODO

 **Example:** The glider entangles the cells to the right.